MystenLabs/sui-stack-messaging-sdk/Installation.md

 ## Option 2: Copy Package Directly

-For developers who want to modify the SDK or integrate it directly into their monorepo:
+Use this option if you would like to modify the SDK or integrate it directly into your monorepo:

 ```bash
 # Clone the repository